Chad

 What’s Happening?

-Chad is facing a climate crisis, worsening intercommunal clashes, and violence from armed groups like Islamic State in West Africa and Boko Haram.
+Chad is facing a climate crisis and violence from armed groups like Islamic State in West Africa and Boko Haram.
 In the Lake Chad Basin region, these factors have converged into a complex emergency aggravated by chronic underdevelopment and political upheaval.
 Meanwhile, instability and drought in neighboring countries have continuously forced people to flee into Chad in the hopes of finding protection.
+Among them are more than 600,000 refugees who have fled the war in Sudan since April 2023.

 What Must Be Done?